 The authors of the recent study pointed to earlier research indicating that drivers’ skills become slightly impaired at alcohol levels as low as .02, and that the impairment is substantial at BAC levels of .05 and above.
 Although drivers themselves may not realize it, a .05 BAC level can result in diminished depth perception and other skills important for safe driving.

 In May 2013, the NTSB issued a recommendation to states that they modify their drunk driving laws to lower the legal limit for drivers from .08 to .05.
 The NTSB, which has no lawmaking authority of its own, estimates that reducing the legal limit to .05 nationwide could prevent as many as 800 traffic fatalities each year.

 The recommendation was issued on the 25 th anniversary of the Carrollton bus crash – a drunk driving crash in Kentucky that killed 27 people – all but three of whom were children.
 The wreck, which occurred when a drunk driver hit a school bus while traveling the wrong direction on Interstate 71, was the deadliest drunk driving crash ever to have occurred in the United States.

 In Kentucky, drunk drivers can be held liable if they cause accidents that kill or injure other people.
-If you have been hurt or suffered the loss of a family member because of a drunk driver in Kentucky, you may wish to speak with an experienced personal injury lawyer to learn about the possibility of taking legal action.
+It is disturbing to consider designated drivers impaired by alcohol and the risk of serious injury accidents which may result.
+If you have been hurt or suffered the loss of a family member because of a drunk driver in Kentucky, we invite you to review the recommendations of our clients and the legal industry and contact HLH or call (866) 583-9701 for a free consultation today.
 Depending on your specific circumstances, you may obtain monetary compensation for your lost wages, medical bills, funeral costs or other losses that your family has sustained as a result of the crash.

 231 Breckenridge Lane, Suite 201